 A thought on the origin of the name scalloped potatoes is that it came from an older English word, “collops”, meaning, among other things, slices of meat.
 It is also closely related to the French word, escalope.

-The best potatoes for gratin are sweet potatoes and Yukon Golds.
+The best spuds for a two potato gratin are sweet potatoes and Yukon Golds.
 Sweet potatoes make this dish so flavorful and even more beautiful.
-I LOVE the way the alternating colors look.
 Plus, the different flavors make every bite of this gratin interesting.

 To add some flavor, add ½ cup thinly sliced yellow onion and a nutty cheese like Gruyere.
-I prefer using Gruyere to make potatoes au gratin, but sharp white cheddar works too.
+I prefer using Gruyere to make this gratin, but sharp white cheddar works too.

-If you think making a savory and sweet potato gratin is difficult, think again!
+If you think making a potato and sweet potato gratin is difficult, think again!
 This is such an easy recipe, but the slicing and assembling of the potatoes does require some patience.

 - Peel both kinds of potatoes, and cut into very thin slices.